agstub/subglacial-inversion/README.md

 Inversion options and parameters are set in the **params.py** file.

-The main option is whether to invert for the basal vertical velocity anomaly w, the friction anomaly beta, or sub-shelf melt rate m.
+The main option is whether to invert for the basal vertical velocity anomaly "w" or the drag coefficient "beta".

 Regularization options are also set in **params.py**.